 Having decided that, in order to make the most of my new Milan locale, I need to learn Italian and quickly, I set about the business of finding a suitable course.
+I knew a few Adjectives in Italian, but felt it was time to deepen my knowledge of this fascinating language.

 I turn to my new bible, Easy Milano, the magazine for English speakers in Milan.
 Among its pages of useful information are lists of Italian language schools – hundreds of them.
 How to choose?
 Scanning the list I spot Societa Dante Alligieri, courses in Italian for foreigners.
 I know the Societa Dante Alligieri!
 Once, an historic age ago, as a student teacher, I performed with my Introduction to Italian class at the Societa Dante Alligieri, in Christchurch, New Zealand.
 The title of the song we sang – La Bella Polenta – remains with me still.
 The words and the tune, alas, are lost, along with most of the language I learned in my “Introduction to Italian”.